Skip to main contentSkip to navigation

 Each controller family stores FTL metadata in different structures and enters different panic states after power loss.
 The PC-3000 loads a controller-specific module for each.

-- Samsung SATA controllers (MKX, used in the 870 EVO) support Factory Access Mode entry via Vendor Specific Commands, allowing PC-3000 to reconstruct the FTL.
-Samsung NVMe controllers (Elpis, Pascal) have limited PC-3000 support; firmware-level FTL reconstruction is not available for these chips.
+Samsung SATA (MKX) and NVMe (Elpis, Pascal) controllers have limited PC-3000 support; firmware-level FTL reconstruction is not currently available for these chips.
 Hardware AES-256 encryption binds the media encryption key to the controller die.
-If the controller is electrically dead, board repair restores the power delivery circuit so the original controller can boot and decrypt the NAND.
+If the controller is electrically dead, board repair to restore the power delivery circuit is the only viable recovery path so the original controller can boot and decrypt the NAND.

 Journal Replay vs. Full NAND Scan